Discover San Francisco by Historic Streetcar in 5 City Stops

 Fisherman’s Wharf/Pier 39

 Fisherman’s Wharf and Pier 39 are at the end of the streetcar line, or the beginning, depending on how you look at it.
 From here, you can explore the Bay via a San Francisco bay cruise aboard ferry boats and catamarans.
 Walking the docks, dig into a clam chowder sourdough bread bowl and sample fresh Dungeness crab at sidewalk stands.
+Not to mention the local population of sea lions that have chosen this pier as their home.

 Stretch your legs with a walk to Hyde Street Pier, a maritime museum where photo-ready historic boats are docked and open for visiting.
 Find the Ghirardelli Chocolate Experience across the way, and try a decadent hot fudge sundae in the factory buildings where the famous chocolate was perfected.
 Then stroll along touristy Jefferson Street, the perfect place to pick up a San Francisco souvenir or two.